magenta/magenta/demos/sketch-rnn-js/README.md

 ### 3) simple_predict.html / simple_predict.js

-This demo is also an unconditional generative, that tries to finish the drawing that the user starts.
+This demo is also generates unconditionally, attempting to finish the drawing that the user starts.
  If the user doesn't draw anything, the computer will keep on drawing stuff from scratch.

 Hitting restart will clear the current human drawing and start from scratch.

-In this demo, you can also select other classes, like "cat", "snail", "duck", "bus", etc.  The demo will dynamically load the json files in the models directory, but cache previously loaded json models.
+In this demo, you can also select other classes, like "cat", "snail", "duck", "bus", etc.  The demo will dynamically load the json files in the models directory but cache previously loaded json models.

 ### 4) predict.html / predict.js